 Step 1 – Head to Facebook Ads Manager

 Log into Facebook and head to the Ads Manager section, from the dropdown menu in the top righthand corner.
 Here, you’ll see any existing campaigns listed and be able to view their performance.
-If you don’t have any existing campaigns then this section will be blank, so click ‘Create’ to get started.
+If you don’t have any existing campaigns then this section will be blank, so click ‘Create’ to begin.

 This guide will take you through the in-depth ‘Guided Creation’ process.
 This is generally the default and most popular approach, particularly for beginners and users creating ads for the first time.